Student Accommodation in Salford

 As a student in Salford, you are presented with various choices of educational institutes like the University of Salford and Salford City College.
 Living in Salford means living close to Manchester where you would find a wider range of institutes such as Manchester Metropolitan University, the University of Manchester and INTO Manchester.

 Salford offers reliable transport links within Greater Manchester.
 It is connected easily with other areas in the county through numerous and affordable transport options for students.
-Bus routes cover the whole city, and they leave every 1-5 minutes from the universities and multiple other stations.
-Additionally, there are many subway stations going to and from the universities.
+Bus routes cover the whole city and they leave every 1-5 minutes from the universities and multiple other stations.
+Additionally, there are many subway stations going to and from all universities.
 If you are a light traveller, bike routes are available also to help you use your bike around.

 Other Student Accommodation In UK

 Besides having facilities for student accommodation in Salford, Casita offers student accommodation in these UK cities: